CEO Update

 Some of Denzer’s notable accreditations in the electric cooperative field are the completion of the Management Internship Program (MIP), a six-week comprehensive program providing an in-depth analysis of the functions and processes of cooperative management.

-Denzer also successfully completed the Touchstone Energy Cooperatives’ Master Class for Strategy Execution, which is a cooperative-based performance management tool focusing on strategic initiatives across the cooperative including financial strength, reliability, member experience with community engagement, and internal culture development.
+Denzer also completed the Touchstone Energy Cooperatives’ Master Class for Strategy Execution, which is a cooperative-based performance management tool focusing on strategic initiatives across the cooperative including financial strength, reliability, member experience with community engagement, and internal culture development.

 Most recently, Denzer has been involved with leadership development and completed a dynamic 12-month leadership certification immersion program through Think Great’s Leadership Link in 2021.